susiteemu/startpoint/README.md

 Few years ago I got more and more interested in the terminal and running lightweight apps/tools/commands there instead of using apps that contain their own browsers with hundreds of megabytes (or even gigabytes) of RAM usage.
 I switched from (the excellent) Sublime Merge to `lazygit`, from Keepass XC to `gopass` and the latest from Visual Studio Code to `neovim`.
 Terminal, I have found, is a very powerful tool containing hundreds or thousands of heavy-duty commands to process any kind of data you need to.
 Having these other tools I use in my daily development work there keeps all nicely together in the same environment.

 Then the idea got into my head.
 I had used and liked a lot `curl` and `httpie`, both tools for making http requests.
 The only caveat they had for me is that it would require some amount of scripting to achieve pre-requests and switchable profiles/environments.
 I started planning my own tool that supports of all my needs.

+This is where `startpoint` comes in – a terminal tool that doesn't require a GUI, doesn't push cloud services, and is easy to integrate with version control.

 ## My Plans for `startpoint`